Large-scale simulations of Floquet physics on near-term quantum computers: QHiFFS Error Analysis

 as before we denoted $q$-fold nested commutators by $\comm{\hat A_{(q)}}{\hat \chi} = \comm{\hat A}{\comm{\hat A_{(q-1)}}{\hat \chi}}$.
 Applied to the remaining factors of Eq. \eqref{eq:error}, we define the second order error term of the effective Hamiltonian $\hat H_{\rm eff}$ as

-where we used $\hat A:= \hat H_{\rm eff}$ and $\hat \chi = \hat H_{\rm eff} - \tilde H_{\rm eff}$. $\hat \Delta_{\rm eff}$ again consists of commutators only and will consist of a series of infinitely many non-vanishing terms, in general.
-Later, we will use the integral formula \eqref{eq:Lemma} to evaluate $\hat \Delta_{\rm eff}^{(2)}$ for the model under consideration.
+where we used $\hat A:= i (t - t_0)\hat H_{\rm eff}$ and $\hat \chi = -i (t - t_0) (\hat H_{\rm eff} - \tilde H_{\rm eff})$. $\hat \Delta_{\rm eff}(t)$ again consists of commutators only and will consist of a series of infinitely many non-vanishing terms, in general.
+Later, we will use the integral formula \eqref{eq:Lemma} to evaluate $\hat \Delta_{\rm eff}^{(2)}(t)$ for the model under consideration.
 Taking all factors together and plugging back into Eq. \eqref{eq:error}, we obtain

-with $d = \Tr(\mathds{1})$ being the dimension of the Hilbert space.
+with $d = \Tr(\hat{ \mathds{1}})$ being the dimension of the Hilbert space.
 Note that, while $\hat \Delta_{\rm eff}(t)$ is in general linear in the simulation time, $t$, the errors coming from the kick operator are constant amplitude oscillations.
-It is straightforward to generalize Eq. \eqref{eq:error_O4} to higher order kick approximations.
-The general error term of a $(k-1)^{\rm st}$ order approximation reads
+One can generalize Eq. \eqref{eq:error_O4} to higher-order kick approximations; the general error term of a $(k-1)^{\rm st}$ order approximation reads

 With this general analysis, we find that the leading error term for high frequencies grows as